gravitasse/vagrantFlexSwitch/README.md

       drwxrwxr-x 9 opensnaproute opensnaproute      4096 Jul 22 09:29 .git

-In case if there is difficulty with github.
-Here is a link to [Google Drive] (https://drive.google.com/open?id=0B2sb_hH-7YHycHYtSndVbU1GVzg "Google Drive Vagrant Flexswitch")
+In case you run into issues with github you can download the vagrant files from our  [Google Drive] (https://drive.google.com/open?id=0B2sb_hH-7YHycHYtSndVbU1GVzg "Google Drive Vagrant Flexswitch")

 Instructions on how to run this vagrant (snaproute.box):